The Tri-agency Institutional Programs Secretariat (TIPS) administers the Canada First Research Excellence Fund on behalf of the three agencies.

 Annual progress reports may discuss a small number of reasonable and common key indicators that could be used for ongoing monitoring of the program as a whole and to effectively support the needs of program evaluations.
 Reports will also identify other sources of funding to support the CFREF initiative, including funding provided by the lead institution and secured partners (both cash and in-kind contributions) to support CFREF activities.

-The institution is responsible for ensuring that the report is submitted to TIPS no later than June 30 of each year.
+The institution is responsible for ensuring that the annual progress report is submitted to TIPS no later than the stated deadline.
 Failure to submit this report will result in the suspension of payments until the report has been received.

 By June 30 each year, institutions must also submit to TIPS the following annual financial reports associated with the CFREF grant using the CFREF report templates provided: